The Demolished Man

 Along with the psychological nature of the story, Bester is also successful in imagining the world of the Espers, and how they interact with each other and with non-telepathic members of society.
 Just as non-telepaths probably envy those with the ability, there is also a heirarchy within the Esper Guild relating to proficiency with the talent.
 Espers are not allowed to procreate with non-espers, and even fraternization between the various skill levels is discouraged.
 And just because they exhibit this preternatural ability does not preclude the Espers from all of the normal human emotions of love, pride, fear, envy, even hate.
 One very interesting notion is how the thought patterns of Espers might appear in their minds, accomplished with some neat tricks of typesetting.
 There are also elements of the book which may be more sophisticated than you might expect from this time period, mainly in the social and sexual nature of some of the characters' actions.
 At the same time, it also acknowledges that no matter how things change, the more they will always be the same.
 Society has always contained those who think they are priviledged, along with those who envy or despise them.
 Such will it ever be.

 Side note: I've done as many searches with as many keywords as I've been able to think of, but I can't find any information on what other novels might have been nominated for the first Hugo.
 Not only that, as far as I can tell it is the only category to have been awarded that year.
 Doing a general search on other well known authors and books of 1952, I've come up with five that should have at least been considered, one of which has already been reviewed here, the others being ones I might one day review.
 The authors are Isaac Asimov (The Currents of Space), Arthur C. Clarke (Islands in the Sky), Frederik Pohl and C. M. Kornbluth (The Space Merchants), Theodore Sturgeon (More Than Human) and Bernard Wolfe (Limbo).
 It's a difficult pick, but I think my selection would be the latter, even though it is from an author who contributed little else to the genre.
 However, that doesn't alter the fact that The Demolished Man is well worth reading.
-It is currently out of print, but considering it has had many editions in both paperback and hardcover, it would probably be relatively easy to find a used copy.
+It is back in print, but from a small indie press, so price higher than average, but considering it has had many editions in both paperback and hardcover it would probably be relatively easy to find a used copy.
 I not only have it in the paperback pictured above, but also in the anthology A Science Fiction Argosy, edited by Damon Knight.
 Good luck, and good reading.

 Would you like to contribute an article on your favorite SF, Fantasy or Horror book?